New black-to-white hole solutions with improved geometry and energy conditions: Conclusions

 \section{Conclusions}

-In this paper we have proposed a simple surgical procedure to construct new black-to-white solutions whit spherical symmetry, confining the effect of QG to a localized cut-off region near the core of the black hole such that the energy conditions are obeyed in most region of the spacetime.
+In this paper we have proposed a simple strategy to construct new black-to-white solutions with spherical symmetry, confining the effect of QG to a localized gluing surface region near the core of the black hole such that the energy conditions are obeyed in most region of the spacetime.

-In the first solution with metric (\ref{eq10}), our surgical intervention solely affects the angular component of the metric ${g^2}\left( {r,a} \right)$.
+In the first solution with metric (\ref{eq10}), the strategy of construction solely affects the angular component of the metric ${g^2}\left( {r,a} \right)$.
 Remarkably, an intriguing observation is that the violation of the NEC is confined to a small region within the truncation point, thus presenting a notable improvement over the S-V solution, where NEC violations are pervasive throughout the entire spacetime.
-In the second solution with metric (\ref{eq17}), our surgical procedure extends to all components of the metric for the interior of Schwarzschild black hole.
+In the second solution with metric (\ref{eq17}), our strategy of construction extends to all components of the metric for the interior of Schwarzschild black hole.
 The new line element ensures a continuous connection between the interior and exterior of the event horizon, enabling the extension of the spacetime to encompass the range $\tau \in \left( { - \infty ,\infty } \right)$.
 Moreover, in both solutions the resulting effect of QG eliminates the singularity at $r=0$, allowing for the passage of matter from the black hole region in our universe to the white hole region in another universe.
 Consequently, this approach provides fascinating ideas for understanding the black hole information loss paradox.

-Throughout this paper we have only considered the specific modification with $n=3$ in Eq.~(\ref{eq9}) and Eq.~(\ref{eq17+}), which guarantees the continuity of spacetime curvature and the energy-stress tensor of matter at the cut-off.
-As a matter of fact, one may improve the continuity of the metric at the cut-off up to the arbitrary order with a larger number $n$.
-In particular, as $n$ goes to infinity, the geometry of spacetime becomes smooth at the cut-off.
+Throughout this paper we have only considered the specific modification with $n=3$ in Eq.~(\ref{eq9}) and Eq.~(\ref{eq17+}), which guarantees the continuity of spacetime curvature and the energy-stress tensor of matter at the gluing surface.
+As a matter of fact, one may improve the continuity of the metric at the gluing surface up to the arbitrary order with a larger number $n$.
+In particular, as $n$ goes to infinity, the geometry of spacetime becomes smooth at the gluing surface.
 Nevertheless, we point out that as $n$ increases, one needs to choose a larger constant number $a_0$ to maintain Kretschmann scalar curvature to be sub-Planckian.